floppypanda/CS3060/README.md

 # CS3060
-Code from my Object Oriented Programming in C++ course.
+Solutions from my Object Oriented Programming in C++ course.